AdobeDocs/experience-manager-cloud-service.en/help/assets/product-overview.md

 ---
 title: Content Hub Overview
-description: Learn more about Content Hub, its key benefits, how to access it, and how to provide feedback around the optiona available in Content Hub.
+description: Learn more about Content Hub, its key benefits, how to access it, and how to provide feedback around the options available in Content Hub.
 ---

 # Content Hub Overview {#overview-content-hub}